Age of Enlightenment: Learned academies

-The history of Academies in France during the Enlightenment begins with the Academy of Science, founded in 1635 in Paris.
+The history of Academies in France during the Enlightenment begins with the Academy of Science, founded in 1666 in Paris.
 It was closely tied to the French state, acting as an extension of a government seriously lacking in scientists.
 It helped promote and organize new disciplines and it trained new scientists.
-It also contributed to the enhancement of scientists' social status, considering them to be the "most useful of all citizens".
+It also contributed to the enhancement of scientists' social status, considering them to be the "most useful of all citizens."
 Academies demonstrate the rising interest in science along with its increasing secularization, as evidenced by the small number of clerics who were members (13%).
 The presence of the French academies in the public sphere cannot be attributed to their membership, as although the majority of their members were bourgeois, the exclusive institution was only open to elite Parisian scholars.
-They perceived themselves as "interpreters of the sciences for the people".
+They perceived themselves as "interpreters of the sciences for the people."
 For example, it was with this in mind that academicians took it upon themselves to disprove the popular pseudo-science of mesmerism.

 The strongest contribution of the French Academies to the public sphere comes from the concours académiques (roughly translated as "academic contests") they sponsored throughout France.
 These academic contests were perhaps the most public of any institution during the Enlightenment.
 The practice of contests dated back to the Middle Ages and was revived in the mid-17th century.
 The subject matter had previously been generally religious and/or monarchical, featuring essays, poetry, and painting.
-However, by roughly 1725 this subject matter had radically expanded and diversified, including "royal propaganda, philosophical battles, and critical ruminations on the social and political institutions of the Old Regime".
+However, by roughly 1725 this subject matter had radically expanded and diversified, including "royal propaganda, philosophical battles, and critical ruminations on the social and political institutions of the Old Regime."
 Topics of public controversy were also discussed such as the theories of Newton and Descartes, the slave trade, women's education, and justice in France.
 More importantly, the contests were open to all, and the enforced anonymity of each submission guaranteed that neither gender nor social rank would determine the judging.
 Indeed, although the "vast majority" of participants belonged to the wealthier strata of society ("the liberal arts, the clergy, the judiciary and the medical profession"), there were some cases of the popular classes submitting essays and even winning.
 Similarly, a significant number of women participated—and won—the competitions.
-Of a total of 2,300 prize competitions offered in France, women won 49—perhaps a small number by modern standards but very significant in an age in which most women did not have any academic training.
+Of a total of 2,300 prize competitions offered in France, women won 49—perhaps a small number by modern standards but very significant in an age in which very few women had any academic training.
 Indeed, the majority of the winning entries were for poetry competitions, a genre commonly stressed in women's education.